What Is an Outbound SDR?

 • Location: United States

-When a prospect becomes a lead by expressing interest and booking a meeting, sometimes it is the outbound SDR that takes the meeting.
-It depends on the organization of the company that is doing the outbound sales.
-Most companies that work with SalesPipe like to take meetings with leads themselves, the outbound SDRs main job is to make those meetings happen.
+When a prospect becomes a lead by expressing interest and booking a meeting, sometimes the outbound SDR takes the meeting.
+It depends on the organization of the company making the outbound sales.

 Inbound vs Outbound SDR